 - Chocolate powder added to milk can create saturation at the point that no more powder can be added.

 - Sugar dissolved into vinegar until it will no longer do so creates a saturate solution.

 - Water can be saturated with juice powder to create a beverage.

 - Milk can be saturated with flour at which point no more flour can be added to the milk.

 - Melted butter can be saturated with salt when the salt will no longer dissolve.

 - Bathing salts can saturate water when there is no more ability to dissolve them.

 - Sugar can be added to milk to the point of saturation.

-- Processed tea powders can be added to tea to saturate the water.
+- Processed tea powders can be added to water to saturate the water.